 The Covered Bonds Act contains matching rules which, among other things, require that the present value of the Cover Pool exceeds by at least two per cent. the present value of the liabilities relating to Covered Bonds.
-In order to comply with these requirements, the Issuer may enter into derivative contracts.
+In order to comply with these requirements, the Issuer may enter into and shall take into account the effect of relevant derivative contracts.
 The present value of the derivative contracts shall be included when determining whether the present value of the Cover Pool exceeds the present value of the liabilities relating to Covered Bonds.
 The Issuer is dependent on the availability of derivative counterparties with sufficient credit rating and also on such counterparties fulfilling their contractual obligations.